saschahuber/WPDynamicAds/README.txt

 The ads are ordered based on relevance to the current post.
 You can set multiple properties to configure the calculation of the relevance-score.

 The content of your app is up to you, you can use images, plaintext and even shortcodes.

+Just place the shortcode [dynamic_ads] whereever you want to display your ads!

 == Installation ==